-Name of policy/ husiness or Dotails of polic v/convice/business or strategic plan/CID

-Name of policy/ business or stratogic plans/CIP programme: y/service/business or strategic plan/CIP

-strategic plans/CIP programme: The sim of this r programme, etc:

-The aim of this policy is to equip staff with the knowledge

-p protect an adult from abuse/harm and

-Beer the cells free report where appropriate.

-Does the policy/serv · · · · · lan etc affect (please tick)

-- Patients Staff

-ł Both +

-Deep the proposal convice or both

-Does the proposal, service or document affect one group more Yes/No Justification/evidence and data source

-or less favourable than another 165/100 Justification/ evidence and data source

-on the basis of:

-No

-Age Disability: including learning The central premise of the policy is

-disability, physical, sensory or INU respect for the rights and dignity of all

-mental impairment. adults regardless of their age, sex,

-Gender reassignment No sexual orientation, disability status,

-Marriage or civil partnership No race, religion or belief, marriage or

-Pregnancy or maternity No civil partnership status or pregnancy

-Race No or maternity

-Religion or belief No People's rights will be positively

-Sex No promoted through service support

-Sexual orientation No and delivery.

-The Safeguarding Vulnerable Groups

-Act (2006), Mental Capacity Act (2005) and Humans Rights Act

-(2005) and Humans Rights Act (1998) provides the legislative

-framework underpinning current

-practice within this area.

-Adults will be in control of their care

-and their consent needed for

-decisions and actions designed to

-protect them.
-There will be clear

-reason where action is taken without

-consent.

-A person must be assumed to have

-capacity unless it is established that

-they do not.
-Assumptions should not
+Name of policy/ business or Details of policy/service/business or strategic plan/CIP strategic plans/CIP programme: programme, etc: The aim of this p policy is to equip staff with the knowledge and skills to hel p protect an adult from abuse/harm and 1 report where appropriate.
+Does the policy/serv ice/CIP/strategic p lan etc affect (please tick) Patients Staff Both Does the proposal, service or document affect one group more Yes/No Justification/evidence and data source or less favourable than another on the basis of: Age No Disability: including learning No The central premise of the policy is disability, physical, sensory or respect for the rights and dignity of all adults regardless of their mental impairment. protected characteristics.
+People's Gender reassignment No rights will be positively promoted Marriage or civil partnership No through service support and Pregnancy or maternity No delivery.
+Race No The Care Act 2014 Montal Religion or belief No The Care Act 2014, Mental Capacity Act (2005) and the Sex No Human Rights Act (1998) provides Sexual orientation No the legislative framework, underpinning current practice in this area.
+Adults will be in control of their care and their consent sought for decisions and actions designed to protect them.
+There will be clear reason where action is taken without consent.

-be made that a person lacks capacity merely because they appear to be vulnerable Section 6:4 vii Discriminatory abuse will benefit from more examples Human Rights - are there any issues which might affect a person's human rights?
-Justification/evidence and data source Right to life No Right to freedom from degrading or humiliating treatment Yes The aim of this policy is to provide guidance to staff on what constitutes Right to privacy or family life No adult abuse and outlines the Any other of the human rights?
-No procedure to follow if abuse is suspected, thereby protecting patients' rights under Article 3 of the Human Rights Act, the right to be free from inhumane or degrading treatment.
-The policy is based on current practice, recommended by the Department of health and is underpinned by the following legislation: Safeguarding vulnerable groups Act (2006) Mental capacity Act (2005) Human Rights Act (1998) EIA carried out by: Matt O'Neill Quality assured by: PGP Date 21/10/20 21/10/20 Contact details of person carrying out assessment.
-Mathew.oneill@lwh.nhs.uk
+Human Rights - are there any issues which might affect a person's human rights?
+Justification/evidence and data source Right to life Right to freedom from degrading No Yes The aim of this policy is to provide or humiliating treatment 105 guidance to staff on what constitutes adult abuse and Right to privacy or family life No outlines the procedures to follow if Any other of the human rights?
+No abuse is suspected, thereby protecting the individual's rights under Article 3 of the Human Rights Act, to be free from inhumane or degrading treatment.
+The policy is based on multiagency guidance, and is underpinned by the following legislation: The Care Act (2014) Mental capacity Act (2005) Human Rights Act (1998) EIA carried out by: Matt O'Neill Date 21/10/20 Contact details of person carrying out assessment.
+Quality assured by: 21/10/20 Mathew.oneill@lwh.nhs.uk PGP 21/10/20 mathew.onem@iwn.nns.uk